12 Sexually Explicit Movies Streaming On Paramount+

 A mountain of sexually explicit entertainment.

-There are a lot of great wholesome and entertaining options available with a Paramount+ subscription these days, but a membership for one of the best streaming services also gives you access to some of the most sultry, titillating, and risque movies around.
-If you’re trying to get in the mood, live vicariously through some of the biggest Hollywood stars, or simply looking for a great psychological thriller with some hot-and-heavy moments, we have quite a surprise for you.
+If you’re looking for sexually explicit movies streaming on Paramount+, look no further.
+A Paramount+ subscription offers a “mountain of entertainment,” but a membership for one of the best streaming services also gives you access to some of the most sultry, titillating, and risque movies around.
+If you’re trying to get in the mood, live vicariously through some of the biggest Hollywood stars, or simply looking for a great psychological thriller with some hot-and-heavy moments, we have something for you…

-Below are 10 of the most sexually explicit movies streaming on Paramount+ and how to watch them with one simple click.
-And for those of you hoping we included any of those “Showtime After Dark” movies and specials, you’re going to have to find those on your own.
-However, it’s not as difficult as you’d think…
+Below is a dirty dozen of the most sexually explicit movies and how to watch them with one simple click.
+But before we get started… Those hoping we included any of those “Showtime After Dark” movies and specials, you’re going to have to find those on your own.

 Paramount Plus: from $7.99 a month/$79.99 a year